erichamion/js-email-address-validator/README.md

 - Local Part:
   - The local part can be up to 64 characters long.
   - Normal label: Normally, the legal characters within a label in the local part of the address include alphanumeric low-ASCII characters and the set {``!#$%&'*+-/=?^_`{|}~``}.
   - Quoted string: An entire label (or an entire local part, but then the local part could be considered a single label) can be surrounded in double-quotes.
-Inside a quoted string, any printable or whitespace character is valid, with the exception of the backslash and the double-quote.
+Inside a quoted string, any printable character or folding whitespace is valid, with the exception of the backslash and the double-quote.
+Backslash escapes are also allowed withing a quoted string.
   - Backslash Escape:
     - Since naked backslash and naked double-quote cannot exist within a quoted string, they can be preceded by a backslash to become a quoted-pair. _This seems to be the only fully agreed upon non-redundant use of the backslash escape in the non-comment portion of a local part._
     - According to RFC 3696, ANY character can be part of a quoted-pair, regardless of whether it must be quoted.
 (However, quoting/escaping a character that does not need to be quoted is redundant, is unnecessary, is needlessly verbose, and uses more characters than it needs to.)